-Full text: ‘I do not ask for mercy, I cheerfully submit to any penalty,' Prashant Bhushan tells SC
+Full text: ‘I do not ask for mercy, I cheerfully submit to any penalty,’ Prashant Bhushan tells SC

 Bhushan said that his tweets criticising the judiciary were his bonafide beliefs.

-Advocate Prashant Bhushan, who was last week held guilty of contempt over his tweets about Chief Justice of India SA Bobde and the judiciary, on Thursday told the Supreme Court that he was pained by its judgement against him.
+Advocate Prashant Bhushan, who was last week held guilty of contempt for his tweets about Chief Justice of India SA Bobde and the judiciary, on Thursday told the Supreme Court that he was pained by its judgement against him.
 Bhushan added that he had been “grossly misunderstood” by the court and was only discharging his duty by criticising the judiciary.

 “I am pained that I have been held guilty of committing contempt of the Court whose majesty I have tried to uphold,” Bhushan said in his statement to the top court, during a hearing to decide the quantum of his sentence.
 “I am pained not because I may be punished, but because I have been grossly misunderstood.”

 Bhushan added that the court held him guilty of contempt without giving evidence of his intentions behind the tweets.
-“I am shocked that the court holds me guilty of ‘malicious, scurrilous, calculated attack on the institution of administration of justice,” Bhushan said.
+“I am shocked that the court holds me guilty of ‘malicious, scurrilous, calculated attack’ on the institution of administration of justice,” Bhushan said.
 “I am dismayed that the court has arrived at this conclusion without any evidence of my motives to launch such an attack.
 I must confess that I am disappointed that the court did not find it necessary to serve me with a copy of the complaint on the basis of which the suo moto notice was issued.”

 Bhushan repeated that his tweets criticising the judiciary were his bonafide beliefs.
 “I believe that an open criticism of any institution is necessary in a democracy, to safeguard the constitutional order,” Bhushan told the top court.
 “Failing to speak up would have been a dereliction of duty, especially for an officer of the court like myself.”